kayyrod21/cardone-real-estate-bitcoin-analysis/REPORT.md

 - Even conservative BTC growth assumptions improve the overall IRR and NPV.
 - In optimistic halving scenarios, Bitcoin could eclipse real estate’s contribution.

+## 8. Glossary of Financial Metrics
+**IRR (Internal Rate of Return):** The annualized rate of return at which the net present value (NPV) of all future cash flows equals zero.
+In other words, it’s the effective yearly return considering both the size *and* timing of cash flows.
+Useful for comparing projects.

+**NPV (Net Present Value):** The dollar value today of all expected future cash flows (rents, distributions, property sale, Bitcoin liquidation), discounted back at a chosen rate (e.g., loan interest or required return).
+A positive NPV means the project creates value above its cost of capital.

+👉 *Quick takeaway:* IRR tells you the % return.
+NPV tells you the $ value created today.
+Both help investors judge if the Real Estate + Bitcoin strategy is attractive.
 ➡️ **Overall Takeaway**: This hybrid model balances the **security of property** with the **convexity of Bitcoin**, making it a stable bet with asymmetric upside.